carmenbianca/report-liferay/report.md

 REUSE is the only candidate for the automation of Liferay's \gls{outbound}
 licensing.
 Because Liferay's policy is a superset of REUSE's specification, it would be a suitable solution.
-A caveat that doesn't follows from these results, but does follow from TODO, is that converting all of Liferay Portal to be REUSE-compliant is a herculean effort that is unlikely to be accomplished within the internship.
+A caveat that doesn't follows from these results, but does follow from section \ref{demands-requirements-limitations}, is that converting all of Liferay Portal to be REUSE-compliant is a herculean effort that is unlikely to be accomplished within the internship.
 This makes the tool less suitable.

 ### Conclusion to the main question

-TODO
+The main question is repeated here:

+> Given Liferay's demands, requirements, and limitations, what is the most
+> suitable software solution for automating Liferay's \gls{inbound} and
+> \gls{outbound} licensing policies?

+The answer to this question can only be an informed---hopefully expert---opinion resulting from the above findings.

+For automating the \gls{inbound} licensing policy, findings about the available technical solutions are especially relevant.
+ScanCode is an excellent software for gathering the information that is required, but the performance penalty is unfortunately great, and would not fit within the time constraint of five minutes.
+Fortunately, the same scans are also executed by ClearlyDefined, and making API calls takes only a fraction of a second.
+This makes a method whereby dependencies are checked against ClearlyDefined's public database an excellent solution.

+Automating the \gls{outbound} licensing policy could technically be as easy as running the tool presented by REUSE, given that Liferay's \gls{outbound} policy is a superset of the REUSE Specification.
+There might need to be additional checks or some modified behaviour.
+However, it is concluded that Liferay Portal is too big to completely convert to compliance with the policy within the context of this internship.
+A better alternative, therefore, is to modify Source Formatter's behaviour to verify the new header.
+This solution readily fits into existing workflows and does not require an immense amount of work.

 # Requirements